Neath3333/KHQR-intergration-test/SETUP_GUIDE.md

 3. Get QR code → Scan with banking app → Pay
 4. Click "Track Payment Status"
 5. Wait for confirmation (auto-refreshes every 5 seconds)
-6. See "✅ Payment Confirmed!" when you approve it
+6. See "Payment Confirmed!" when you approve it
 7. Click "Continue Shopping" to buy more

 ### Your Side (Merchant):